2sic/2sxc-docs/2sxc Docs Generator/basics/cms/content-blocks/inner-content.md

 ---
-uid: Basics.Content.InnerContent
+uid: Basics.Cms.ContentBlocks.InnerContent
 ---

 # Inner Content

-_Content Blocks_ are usually added to pages as [DNN Modules](xref:Basics.Content.ContentBlocks.Dnn).
+_Content Blocks_ are usually added to pages as [DNN Modules](xref:Basics.Cms.ContentBlocks.Dnn).
 But there is another way: as **Inner Content**.
 What this means is that a **Content Item** like a Blog-Post says "Show this other content-block right...here".
 To help 2sxc keep track of what is used where, this relationship is stored as a **Content Block Reference**.

 <img src="./assets/content-block-reference.png" width="100%">